bdan-security/open-source-soc/01_Lab_Setup/README.md

 ---

-# 4. Network Detection Integration — Suricata NIDS
+# 4. Network Detection Integration: Suricata NIDS

 Suricata was selected as the Network Intrusion Detection System (NIDS).